MSc EducationFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-A UK undergraduate honours degree (or equivalent) and normally some appropriate professional experience, which may include voluntary work as well as paid employment.
+A UK undergraduate honours degree (or international equivalent) and some appropriate professional experience, which may include voluntary work or internships, as well as paid employment.

 See international equivalent qualifications on the International Office website.

 English language requirements

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.